Armed and Dangerous (song)

-"Armed and Dangerous" is a song by American rapper Juice Wrld, released as a single on October 15, 2018.
-The music video for the song was released in October, however was taken down and re-released in November.
+"Armed and Dangerous" is a song by American rapper Juice WRLD, released as a single on October 15, 2018.
+The music video for the song was released in October, however was taken down and re-released on November 9 of the same year due to Lyrical Lemonade not having proper licensing rights to the song.
 The track was later included as part of a Spotify, Tidal, Deezer, YouTube Music and Pandora exclusive reissue of Juice Wrld’s debut studio album Goodbye & Good Riddance, on December 10, 2018.
 The track was not included on the May 28, 2021, reissue of the album, commemorating the third anniversary of the project.